Trump taps Iowa Gov. Branstad for China ambassador

 Story highlights

-- Branstad will apppear with Trump at a rally in Des Moines on Thursday
+- Branstad will appear with Trump at a rally in Des Moines on Thursday

 - The governor is an 'old friend' of Chinese President Xi Jinping, with a relationship dating back to 1985

-(CNN)Iowa Governor Terry Branstad has been picked for the post of US ambassador to China by President-elected Donald Trump.
+(CNN)Iowa Gov. Terry Branstad has been picked for the post of US ambassador to China by President-elected Donald Trump.

 Trump spokesperson Jason Miller confirmed that Branstad had accepted the offer on the transition's daily call with reporters.
 Miller also said that Branstad will join Trump at his Des Moines rally Thursday, one of the stops on Trump's "thank you" tour of rallies in swing states.